Hotplug Memory and the Linux VM

 Proceedings of the Ottawa Linux Symposium

 Hansen, Dave; Kravetz, Mike; Christiansen, Bradley; and Tolentino, Matt, "Hotplug Memory and the Linux VM" (2004).
-Institute of Technology Publications.
+School of Engineering and Technology Publications.
 37.